BarbaraPFloresRios/BarbaraPFloresRios/README.md

   In this project, we delve into the world of Continuous Integration (CI), harnessing the power of GitHub Actions to streamline and improve the development process of a Python Data Science project.

 - #### [IDS706_DataEngineering_Rust_CLI_Binary](https://github.com/BarbaraPFloresRios/IDS706_DataEngineering_Rust_CLI_Binary)
+  The objective of this project is to develop a Rust command-line application (CLI) that interacts with an SQLite database.
+This involves creating and manipulating the database, using GitHub Copilot, generating an optimized binary as a GitHub Actions artifact, properly configuring GitHub Actions to test, build, and lint the Rust code, and producing a demonstration video explaining and showcasing the project's functionality.